SilasBerger/teaching-website/README.md

 and a set of configurations, executed and applied by the sync mechanism.
 From a technical point of view, the sync mechanism is a parameterized file copy process, where the sources and destinations are defined through configuration.

-The root directory for the material library is defined by `builder-config.ts#MATERIAL_ROOT`.
-The root directory for the scripts output directory is defined by `builder-config.ts#SCRIPTS_ROOT`.
+The root directory for the material library is defined by `builderConfig.ts#MATERIAL_ROOT`.
+The root directory for the scripts output directory is defined by `builderConfig.ts#SCRIPTS_ROOT`.
 The latter contains all script roots for a given site after building for that site (`SITE=mySite yarn run build`).

 There are two ways to specify which material library elements should be copied to a particular script: the